Animal as Bridegroom: Possible developments

 According to Jan-Öjvind Swahn's monograph, the main tale type (Cupid and Psyche) is "commonest in Scandinavia and eastern Mediterranean", but also appears in Europe, Asia Minor, Persia, India, Indonesia and in Africa ("among the Berbers and Hausa").
 Megas complements Swahn's analysis and locates type A across the Mediterranean, and even in China.
 Swahn hypothesized that the original tale of Cupid and Psyche might have developed in the Eastern Mediterranean, an area that encapsulates Southern Italy, Sicily, Greece and Turkey.

 In regards to the type of "buying three nights" (Swahn's type B), Swahn suggested that this sequence was an "innovation" on the main type (Cupid and Psyche), and "belongs to France", because it either developed among the Bretons or in France proper under influence of Breton motifs.
 From there it diffused to the whole of Europe and Asia Minor, appearing "particularly" in Ireland, Denmark and Norway.
 The type with the three nights, Swahn acknowledged, was the one to spread far and wide.
 Later scholarship corroborates Swahn's assessment: "Animal as Bridegroom" tales with the "buying three nights" episode are very popular in Germanic-, Celtic-, Slavic- and Romance-speaking areas.

 About a small cycle of stories that involves the "three nights" and "the artificial husband", Swahn believed that it must have developed in Italy, since tales with the artificial husband seem restricted to Turkey, Italy and Greece.
 An opposite view is held by Greek folklorist Georgios A. Megas, to whom the two motifs have been merged in Greek tradition.

-Greek folklorist Georgios A. Megas argued for a transmission of type 425D from the East to the West by the Crusaders.
+Greek folklorist Georgios A. Megas argued for a transmission of type 425D from the East to the West by the Crusaders, since the main feature of the subtype, the inn as means to locate the missing husband, already appears in Greek medieval literature.
 Fellow scholars Anna Angelopoulou and Aigle Broskou remark that tale type 425D is popular in both Greece and Turkey, and from the latter spread to Egypt, Iran and Tunisia.

+Megas also suggested that, since it appears in combination with other subtypes of type 425 and with type ATU 433B, tale type 425E did not originate in Greece, and possibly migrated from Italy to Greece and from there to Turkey.
+According to him, this would explain its presence in these three Mediterranean countries, and how the subtype appears in combination with subtype 425D as the Turkish type TTV 93, and with type 433B as the Turkish type TTV 106.